-NINA FREEDMAN, FOUNDER
+NINA FREEDMAN, FOUNDER AND PRINCIPAL

 Nina Freedman is an avid conceptualist.
 Her work spans architectural design, art, teaching, writing, storytelling and furniture design.
 Compassionate and visionary, she has co-created globally recognized, award-winning architecture for 30 years.
 In addition to practice, Nina teaches at Cornell University, Pratt Institute, Stanford University, and has been an invited Design Master Professor in China.
 She is an invited critic at universities and for competitions.